 It is possible (and even likely) that I will (sometimes) make mistakes and give incorrect information during the live lectures.
-If you have any doubts, please check the textbook, or ask on the online forum for clarification.
+If you have any doubts, please check the textbook, or ask for clarification online.

 A brief history of computer technology